Here at Portable

 If you were here last week, you may have:

-- Provided guidance and feedback to the team on a workshop design to help a not for profit executive team design their digital strategy and roadmap
+- Provided guidance and feedback to the team on a workshop to help a not for profit executive team of a palliative care organisation design their digital strategy and roadmap

 - Coached a member of the team who reports to you to grow their capability presenting research insights to senior stakeholders